arunav-bhattacharya/learning-kotlin/README.md

 ### 7.d.
 Nested and `inner` Classes

+- Kotlin supports nested class.
+- Nested classes can be accessed outer class by using the OuterClass.InnerClass notation both in Java and Kotlin.
-- In Kotlin a class may be nested, i.e., placed inside another class.
-Unlike in Java, Kotlin nested classes can’t access the private members of the nesting outer class.
+- Unlike in Java, Kotlin nested classes can’t access the private members of the nesting outer class.
 But if we mark the nested class with the `inner` keyword, then they turn into inner classes and the restriction goes away.